choojs/choo-handbook/your-first-app.md

 which simply updates the **state** with that list, separating the concerns of interacting with an API from updating the application's state.

-For the purposes of this tutorial, we'll use an abstraction of `localStorage` to resemble making an AJAX request.
-Drop this code snippet in anywhere - all it does is provide a wrapper around _getting_ a list of items from `localStorage`, _adding_ an item and _replacing_ an item.
+For the purposes of this tutorial, we'll use a wrapper around `localStorage` to resemble making an AJAX request.
+Drop this code snippet in anywhere - all it does is `getAll` items from `localStorage`, `add` an item and `replace` an item.
 And it provides a callback just for appearances even though `localStorage` is synchronous.
 It's not very elegant and for demonstration purposes only.
 You don't need to learn how `localStorage` works for this tutorial; just pretend it's interacting with a database.

 ```javascript
 // localStorage wrapper